 The data for zinc, copper, lead, cadmium, nickel, arsenic, iron and manganese are presented in Figures 2.12 to 2.19 and Figures 2.27 to 2.34.
 Sample results that were less than the detection limit are plotted at one half the detection limit value.
 While this allows the results to be plotted on a logarithmic scale, it causes non-detect results with high detection levels to appear more concentrated than they actually are.
 Detection limits have varied with time and are often evident on the graphs as horizontal groupings of symbols.
 The results for metals generally correlate with conductivity values.
 Zinc concentrations reflect the higher solubility of this element relative to the other metals at near-neutral pH conditions.
 Manganese concentrations are elevated at most of the inactive sites, indicating the generation of secondary products from localized redox and buffering reactions as well as this metal's higher solubility in the prevailing pH conditions.
 Metal loads from inactive sites have either remained relatively constant or decreased with time.
 The decrease in metal loading is attributed to the reduction of reactive surface area discussed above.

 Site 960 showed elevated copper, zinc and cadmium concentrations in 2004.
 This was likely due to the removal of production rock from the area, which exposed additional production rock materials in the base of the road, and rerouted additional water sources into the sampling area, confounding comparative water sampling with pre-removal data.
-Post removal Site 960 data in 2005-2011 have shown a decrease in most metal concentrations, with close to an order of magnitude decrease in cadmium, nickel, manganese and zinc.
+Post removal Site 960 data since 2005 have shown a decrease in most metal concentrations, with close to an order of magnitude decrease in cadmium, nickel, manganese and zinc.
+A similar spike in metals concentrations was also observed at the 1350 Site following the 2014 removal activities, which occurred adjacent to and up-gradient of the monitoring site.
+With the majority of the production rock removal from the 1350 Site now complete, except in the immediate vicinity of the portal, future monitoring is expected to show a substantial decrease in metals and sulfate concentrations.